ign699/java-tasks/README.md

 AbstractBasin should:

 * store name as "name" field and NOT allow sub classes to change it
-* store surrounding basin as "surroundingBasin" field and ALLOW sub classes to change it
+* store surrounding basin as non-public "surroundingBasin" field and ALLOW sub classes to change it
 * have constructor with name
 * have constructor with name and surrounding basin
 * redefine toString method so that when there is no surrounding basin then return "[name] is not part of any larger basin";